cisco/cisco-network-puppet-module/README.md

 Enable/Disable periodic event history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
 This property is not supported on IOS XR.

 ##### `fast_external_fallover`
 Enable/Disable immediately reset the session if the link to a directly connected BGP peer goes down.
 Valid values are 'true', 'false', and 'default'.
+On NX-OS, this property is only supported in the global BGP context.

 ##### `flush_routes`
 Enable/Disable flush routes in RIB upon controlled restart.
 Valid values are 'true', 'false', and 'default'.
+On NX-OS, this property is only supported in the global BGP context.
 This property is not supported on IOS XR.

 ##### `isolate`
 Enable/Disable isolate this router from BGP perspective.
 Valid values are 'true', 'false', and 'default'.
 This property is not supported on IOS XR.